Protecting the Voice – Benjamin Bernheim’s Strategy For Finding Stability In An Increasingly Chaotic Opera World [Exclusive]By Francisco Salazar

 The first step toward finding that success comes from finding sources of relaxation.
 His best source?
 A stable home life.

 During an exclusive interview with OperaWire, the tenor noted that he currently lives in Zurich and aims to make every day as “normal as possible.
-We get up early, bring my daughter to kindergarten.
-I really love to help my wife do everything at home.
 It’s really balancing because you go from a place where you are a soloist and people put you in a place where you are not a person anymore,” Bernheim expressed.
 “And being home just handling normal things is really balancing.”

 Part of that balancing act is not bringing his job home.
-“At home I am a husband and a father.
-Working and singing are at the opera house.”
 Since he lives in Zurich and often performs there, he spends his time rehearsing and practicing at the opera house instead of singing through the walls of his house.

 Instead, he and his family indulge in Netflix binging.
 “I am a big Netflix addict and I follow a lot of sports.”